saiqulhaq/cloudfront-nginx-proxy/README.md

 - `nginx_http_request_duration_seconds`: HTTP request latency (histogram)
 - `nginx_http_connections`: Number of HTTP connections (gauge)
 - `nginx_upstream_cache_status`: Number of HTTP requests per upstream cache status (counter)

-# Breaking Changes

-## 2022.705.0

-Secrets have been moved to `./data/etc/proxy-config/secrets.json`, and key for each secret set need to be added to the virtual hosts config (see default `./data/etc/proxy-config/virtualhosts.json`).

 # Contributing